 (The bold links will in due course, take you to additional pages)

-- Traders and preservation groups A great way to find out more of what's going on in the wider preservation world while there will be art, crafts, sweets, bric-a-brac, railwayana, models - lots to enjoy.
+- Traders and preservation groups A great way to find out more of what's going on in the wider preservation world while there will be art, crafts, sweets, bric-a-brac, railwayana, models, art, photography - lots to enjoy.
 If you are a trader, you can take a stand at the event.
 We are elighted that Mortons Media, publisher of the Railway Magazine; Heritage Railway and Rail Express will be present throughout the event.
 Visit their display tent and take advantage of special subcription offers - and have a chat with the magazines' staff!

 - Where to stay There are plenty of wonderful places to stay in the area and here we've made a few suggestions to help you.
 If you are planning to bring a caravan or motor home, you may be able to stay on the Caravan Club's site in the former goods yard (from where there is an excellent viewpoint of trains leaving Broadway station).
 But you must book in advance as it fills very quickly.

 - North Gloucestershire Narrow Gauge Railway at Toddington will be operating throughout the weekend with steam locomotives working on this delightful 2ft-gauge line that runs from Toddington, the station being on the opposite side of the car park to the main line.
 The railway expects to field up to three locomotives.

 * Note that locomotives, attractions and bus services all subject to availability.